 My heart skipped a beat watching our truck splash through the water and wondering whether it would stop dead in its tracks and slowly swim in a sea of mud, taking all our belongings with it.
 But Archie made it, and this time, he got the biggest cheer.
 And the biggest sigh of relief.

 With unpredictable weather conditions, a challenging landscape to navigate and a trip mostly comprised of wild camping, packing for Mongolia requires some planning.
 In short, you need to factor in the following:

 - Items of clothing that you don’t mind getting dirty and completely ruined

 - Clothing layers for the constant switch of hot and cold climates – thermals to moisture-wicking and waterproof items

 - Sun protection and bug spray for mosquitos and sandflies

-- All medications you need as you’ll often be far from any major stories or aid
+- All medications you need as you’ll often be far from any significant stores or aid

 - Snacks from home as the food variation can get very repetitive

 For a more extensive overview, read: Preparing and Packing for Mongolia